Do the Digit Insurance

 • Regular exercises enhance the functionality of the brain.

-Is it necessary to keep someone alongside while an elderly perform an exercise?
+Is it necessary to keep someone alongside while an elderly person performs an exercise?

 Yes, for some exercises, it is necessary to have a spotter nearby.
-This will reduce the chances of falling if the body is imbalanced during the exercise.
+This will reduce the chances of falling if the body is imbalanced during the training.

 Does aerobic exercise reduce type 2 diabetes in elders?